beyond-the-cloud-dev/test-lib/README.md

 See [LICENSE](LICENSE) file for details.

-## License Notes

-- For proper license management each repository should contain LICENSE file similar to this one.
-- Each original class should contain copyright mark: © Copyright 2025, Beyond The Cloud Sp. z o.o.
-(BeyondTheCloud.Dev)

 ## About Beyond The Cloud

-This template is maintained by [Beyond The Cloud](https://beyondthecloud.dev) - experts in Salesforce development and DevOps.
+This library is maintained by [Beyond The Cloud](https://beyondthecloud.dev) - experts in Salesforce development.

 **Connect with us:**